xfrocks/bdApi/docs/api.markdown

 ### Social Logins
 Since oauth2-2015030602, social logins are accepted as a way to authorize access to an user account.
 List of supported services: Facebook, Twitter and Google.
 The common flow is:

- 1. Third party client authorize user via social service (e.g. awesomewebsite.com use Facebook Application A to authorize user).
+ 1. Third party client authorizes user via social service (e.g. awesomewebsite.com use Facebook Application A to authorize user).
  2. Third party client obtains access token to social service (e.g. awesomewebsite.com has Facebook access token T).
  3. Third party client submits access token to API endpoint to request access token to XenForo (e.g. awesomewebsite.com sends Facebook access token T to xenforo.com).
  4. XenForo verifies that access token is valid and third party client does have access to a XenForo account (e.g. xenforo.com contacts Facebook server to verify access token T then cross-matches to a XenForo user account U).